iodapson/axum-Yew/slide/axum-slide.md

 ##### returning a response

 Any type that implements 'IntoResponse' can be returned as a response by axum.
 There would be little need to implement IntoResponse manually because axum provides implementations for many common types.
-It could be neccesary though to implement 'IntoResponse' a custom error type when you want to return the custom error type as a response from handlers
+It could be necessary though to implement 'IntoResponse' a custom error type when you want to return the custom error type as a response from handlers

 ```rust
 use axum::{